SIP Trunk Pricing in Australia: What You Should Actually Pay (2026)

 Is there a minimum number of SIP trunk channels?

-Most Australian SMB-focused SIP trunk providers start at 1 channel with no minimum commitment.
+Most Australian SMB-focused phone line providers start at 1 channel with no minimum commitment.
 Some enterprise-focused or wholesale providers require 4 to 8 channels minimum.
 For a small business, look for a provider with a 1 or 2 channel minimum and month-to-month terms so you can scale based on actual usage.

 Does a SIP trunk support 000 emergency calls?

-Most reputable Australian SIP trunk providers support 000 calls, but confirm this explicitly before signing up.
+Most reputable Australian phone line providers support 000 calls, but confirm this explicitly before signing up.
 Some providers charge a small monthly fee for 000 capability.
-You must register your physical address with the provider for emergency location purposes -- VOIP 000 calls transmit the registered address, not a GPS location.
+You must register your physical address with the provider for emergency location purposes, VOIP 000 calls transmit the registered address, not a GPS location.

 Related reading:

-Not sure whether SIP trunking or a managed hosted PBX is right for your business?
+Not sure whether SIP trunking or a managed cloud phone system is right for your business?
 Tell us your setup and we will give you a straight answer.

 Get a Recommendation